-Membership in Club Tonka Volleyball, per assignment to a team and completion of the Club Tonka Letter of Commitment form, assumes adherence to all policies and procedures set forth in the Parent/Player Manual.
+Membership in Club Tonka Volleyball, per assignment to a team and completion of the Club Tonka Letter of Commitment form, or participation in any Club Tonka program or event, assumes adherence to all policies and procedures set forth in the Parent/Player Manual.

 CLUB TONKA CODE OF ETHICS